Learn how to grow your audience and showcase your agency’s goals, values, and achievements by creating your own LinkedIn Page.

 • Logo: If your agency already has a logo, add it here.
 If not, use a tool like Canva to create one.
 Keep it to 300 x 300 pixels.

-• Cover photo: Also known as a “background photo,” your cover photo should be 1,584×396 pixels.
+• Cover photo: Also known as a “background photo”, your cover photo should be 1,584 x 396 pixels.
 Make sure it relates to your organization.
 What do you do?
-What do you want your audience to takeaway?
+What do you want your audience to take away?

 • Information fields: LinkedIn offers various organizational information fields to explain who you are, where you’re based, and what you do.
 Fill in all the relevant ones.

 • Overview: Your overview text lets you spell out your purpose and goals.
-The section has a 2,000-character limit, but the text truncates at around 320 characters, as shown in the above example.
+The section has a 2,000-character limit, but as you can see from the above example, the text truncates at around 280 characters.

 2. Make Your LinkedIn Page Visible